 I find it an almost a cliched, time-worn argument (particularly in technology studies): that organisations and technical systems are derived from (socio-cultural and political) values, and as the seemingly neutral machines that run in the background, these systems in turn construct, exerting power into socio-cultural and political systems. danah boyd, for example, repeatedly makes this assertion in both her academic and popular posts.
 In short, I don’t think bureaucracy does not receive enough criticism—in fact, I feel that the bad rap has been unfairly directed towards bureaucracy in itself, which now becomes a derogatory shortcut to refer to any convoluted administration.
 But it also misses the point that what they’re criticising is essentially organisational and technological systems skewed by existing values and power relations.

 I therefore question his main proposal: is bureaucracy really inherently a way to organise stupidity?
 Or is it one of the more “structured” ways to organise networks, be they vertical or horizontal?
-In practice, power relations are never completely equal, and the skewed power relations can be caused not only by economic capital, but also by other forms of capital, including social and symbolic.
+In practice, power relations are never completely horizontal or equal, and the skewed power relations can be caused not only by economic capital, but also by other forms of capital, including social and symbolic.
 (Or, what Freeman has mentioned as “star power”.
 More on Freeman later.)

 First, let’s look at the definition.
 I don’t mean to split hair here, but as he dissected “the state” from a single entity into three analytical parts, that is, sovereignty, administration, and politics, I became genuinely confused.
 My question is: what is the difference between administration and bureaucracy, then?
-In describing administration, he pointed out how vast temple and palace complexes with a hierarchy of trained (but nameless, rarely remembered) scribes carefully registering and allocating resources of every sort, creating standardization of products, storage, certification, record-keeping, and accounting.
+In describing administration, he pointed out how vast temple and palace complexes with a hierarchy of trained (but nameless, rarely remembered) scribes carefully registering and allocating resources of every sort, creating standardisation of products, storage, certification, record-keeping, and accounting.
 Meanwhile, politics involve jockeying for power, vying to show off “heroic” social orders, organising the most splendid events, feasts, and sacrifices.